 - AgeUK - (Making a will - external link) aims to prepare you to make your will and guides you through all the things you may need to document before going to see a solicitor

 - The Society of Will Writers (external link) is a non-profit-making self-regulatory organisation offering consumer advice on wills

 Every day, people throughout the UK are falling victim to scams of one kind or another.
 It could be an unexpected prize draw or lottery win, or a chance to invest in an exciting new money-making or investment programme.
 But remember - if it sounds too good to be true, it probably is.

 Financial Services Authority (FSA) regulates financial services and protects consumers.
 The Money Advice Service website (external link) is an independent service, set up by government to help people make the most of their money.
 They provide free, unbiased money advice to everyone across the UK - online, over the phone and face to face.

 - CAB - Adviceguide website (external link) - the Adviceguide website is the main public information service of Citizens Advice, providing people with round-the-clock access to CAB information on their rights - including benefits, housing and employment, and on debt, consumer and legal issues

 - Money Saving Expert website (external link) contains lots of useful tips and advice on how to save money

 Anyone over the age of 75 is entitled to a free TV Licence.
 This also includes households where a person over 75 resides.
 Those aged 74 can apply for a short-term licence that will cover them until their 75th birthday, or claim a refund on an existing licence for the remaining months after they reached the age of 75.
 For more information or to apply for the free licence, visit the TV Licensing website (external link) or call 0300 790 6073.

-AgeUK (the new name for Age Concern and Help the Aged - external link) have a wide range of income, finance, benefits, retirement and pension information fact sheets
+- AgeUK (external link) have a wide range of income, finance, benefits, retirement and pension information fact sheets